COS420-F25/TeamD/README.md

 # Mission Statement

-Team Dingo is dedicated to empowering computer science students by addressing challenges they face both in showcasing their skills and in navigating the transition from academics into professional opportunities.
-Our mission is to create tools that simplify how students present their accomplishments and access career resources, bridging the gap between education and employment.
+Team Dingo is dedicated to empowering computer science students by simplifying how they showcase their skills and access career resources, bridging the gap between education and employment.

 # Problem Statements